 If ongoing short-term counselling is appropriate with us, you’ll be placed on a waiting list.
 You may need to wait a number of weeks for ongoing counselling but we will always prioritise those in greatest need.

 If you are experiencing a crisis, please go to the ‘IN CRISIS’ section below.

 A concrete ramp provides access into the University Counselling Service at 5 Dunbar Street.

-Counsellors operate from their respective rooms on the first and second floors which are accessed by stairs.
-If you have mobility issues please let us know so we can arrange for you to meet a Counsellor in our Ground Floor Counselling Room.
+Counsellors counsel from their respective rooms on the 1st and 2nd floors which are accessed by stairs.
+If you have mobility issues please let us know so we can arrange for you to meet a counsellor in our Ground Floor Counselling Room.

 We have an induction loop in the office for those hard of hearing.

 What is counselling?

 Counselling offers the opportunity to explore any issues which are causing you concern or distress.
 These can be emotional or social, or connected to your work or studies.

 Concerns can be long-standing or the result of a recent event or crisis.
 They may:

 - Result in uncomfortable feelings such as anxiety, depression, unhappiness or fear